Canon SX410 vs Sony A7S

 An illustration of the physical size and weight of the Canon SX410 and the Sony A7S is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 The SX410 can be obtained in two different colors (black, red), while the A7S is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S is considerably larger (66 percent) than the Canon SX410.
 It is noteworthy in this context that the A7S is splash and dust-proof, while the SX410 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the SX410 has a lens built in, whereas the A7S is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A7S and their specifications in the Sony FE Lens Catalog.

+Concerning battery life, the SX410 gets 185 shots out of its NB-11LH battery, while the A7S can take 380 images on a single charge of its NP-FW50 power pack.
 The power pack in the A7S can be charged via the USB port, which can be very convenient when travelling.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.